| // Copyright 2018 The Fuchsia Authors. All rights reserved. |

 | // HOURLY_VALUE_NUMERIC_STATS, and STRING_COUNTS this will resolve to |

 | // 'REPORT_ALL' and should not be changed.
-For all other report types, |
+This must be set for all other |

-| SELECT_DEFAULT = 0; |
+| SYSTEM_PROFILE_SELECTION_POLICY_UNSET = 0; |

 | |